Glasat na Bulgaria season 11: Coaches and hosts

 The coaches remain the same from the previous season, except Miro was replaced by former coach Grafa.
 He joins Ivan Lechev, Dara and Maria Ilieva who return from the previous season.

-This season there are new hosts, replacing former host Ivan Tishev.
+This season introduced new hosts, replacing former host Ivan Tishev.
 Vladimir Zombori and Boryana Bratoeva were announced to be the hosts for the season.
 The "V Reporter" returned, as Petya Dikova hosted backstage podcast episodes.